Tango Dancing Polyrhythm/Rubato Style

 Ultimate goal is to convert more of music to movement than just fundamental beat, and to focus more on complexity in time (step timing, acceleration and thus force, change of force) than in space (step direction, distance).
 For example, if bandoneón or piano playing on beats 1-2.5-4 (332 timing), step to that rhythm rather than fundamental 1-2-3-4 beat.
 For voice/violin singing/playing legato (normal in tango, staccato is exception), then reflect melody in both timing of steps and changes of acceleration/deceleration (thus creating changing force against follower's body).
 Follower should feel her body being carried along in synchrony to waves of musical sound, which should create bodily pleasure in her.

-[Stage dancers convert music to movement with complexity in both time and space simultaneously, especially in dramatic interpretations of modern tango music like that of Astor Piazzolla.
+(Stage dancers convert music to movement with complexity in both time and space simultaneously, especially in dramatic interpretations of modern tango music like that of Astor Piazzolla.
 Complexity in both time and space normally requires choreographing, meaning advance agreement as to movements followed by practicing what was agreed upon.
-Complexity in both time and space difficult with non-choreographed social dancing.]
+Complexity in both time and space difficult with non-choreographed social dancing.)

 I don't dance tango with men myself, so I can't directly estimate how many men dance what I call rubato style.
 Based on comments by women partners, I am not the only man to dance the way I do, however my style of dance is not that common.
-Main reason is probably that, while steps used with rubato dancing are trivially easy, musicality required is not at all trivial, and musicality is notoriously difficult to teach and learn.
+Main reason is probably that, while steps used with rubato dancing are trivially easy, musicality required is not trivial, and musicality is notoriously difficult to teach and learn.
 Typically, musicality develops gradually and naturally from simply listening to music.
-Men who initially have limited tango musicality cannot possibly lead rubato style, and they cannot learn and practice in slow motion because this would distort musical timing, which is the essence of rubato style dancing.
+Leaders who initially have limited tango musicality cannot possibly lead rubato style, and they cannot learn and practice in slow motion because this would distort musical timing, which is essence of rubato style dancing.
 So they learn strict tempo style instead, which can be demonstrated and practiced in slow motion.
 Later, when these leaders do have sufficient tango musicality to dance rubato style, they are reluctant to do so because that would mean abandoning strict tempo dance skills they have mastered and starting all over again with a completely different style of dancing.

-Alternative view is man should only dance style he truly enjoys, because only then can he dance with enthusiasm, which is required for good dancing, even if this means most women will refuse to dance with him.
+Alternative view is leader should only dance style he truly enjoys, because only then can he dance with enthusiasm, which is required for good dancing, even if this means most followers will refuse to dance with him.
 With experience, all dancers tend to develop personal style which reflects their inner personality.
 Leaders "called" to rubato dancing may eventually have no choice but to follow this call if they want to continue enjoying tango dancing.
 Otherwise, they will eventually feel an unpleasant conflict between inner desires and outer actions, which may cause them give up dancing altogether.

 In my actual practice of social tango dancing, I seldom directly use theory discussed in this document, but instead mostly "feel my way" to what works and what doesn't, then use theory to understand what I am doing, especially mistakes, so as to be more consistent in the future.
 Perhaps other leaders frustrated by limitations of strict tempo dancing and called to rubato dancing will find this document useful.
 More likely, they will first have to independently develop their own personal rubato style, and only then will my theoretical discussion make sense.